-One of the forms of protected conduct under Sarbanes-Oxley is the disclosure of a potential violation of “any rule or regulation of the Securities and Exchange Commission.”
+One of the forms of protected conduct under the Sarbanes-Oxley whistleblower protection law is the disclosure of a potential violation of “any rule or regulation of the Securities and Exchange Commission.”
 Zulfer alleged that the bonus accrual to which she objected could violate SEC rules prohibiting the circumvention of internal accounting controls.
 More detail about the claim is available in this brief filed by her attorneys.

 This case highlights the importance of the kick-out provision in Section 806 of the Sarbanes-Oxley Act that authorizes whistleblowers to remove their claims to federal court after exhausting administrative remedies at the Department of Labor.
 SOX does not authorize punitive damages, but a SOX whistleblower can add a claim in federal court for which punitive damages are available and try both claims before a jury.
 But it is important to check whether the circuit in which the claim would be brought has adopted the Administrative Review Board’s decision in Sylvester v.
 Parexel Int’l broadly construing Sarbanes-Oxley protected conduct.
 Some federal courts might continue to apply the prior ARB’s erroneous decision in Platone, which created several barriers for Sarbanes-Oxley whistleblowers that are contrary to the plain meaning and intent of the statute.

 Guide to the SOX Whistleblower Protection Law

 Download our free guide to the Sarbanes-Oxley whistleblower protection law: